f1uff3h/terraform-bpg-pve-lxc/README.md

 ## Create an LXC container on PVE using Terraform

 This module deploys an LXC container on ProxmoxVE host, with optional firewall configuration and LXC template download from URL.
 Most variables either have defaults or inherit defaults from provider configuration.
-For a quick deployment only `ct-node` and `ct-os` are required.
+For a quick deployment only `ct_node` and `ct_os` are required.

 ## Requirements